 These are just a few things I’ve learned on my blogging journey.
 I hope they have helped you, blogger or not, to keep perspective in whatever may be demanding your time and energy.
 If you ARE a blogger or even a potential blogger, I have a really cool opportunity for you.

 There is SO MUCH blogging information that we want to share with you.
-We want you to skip the mistakes we’ve made along the way, learn about all the different ways you could potentially make money from your blog, know which plugins, websites, blogging tools and software that we have found most helpful, offer tips and tricks that we have learned and so much more insider information.
+In our Blogging Basics emails series. we help you skip the mistakes we’ve made along the way, learn about all the different ways you could potentially make money from your blog, know which plugins, websites and software that we have found most helpful and so much more insider information.

 Lastly, we will be sharing our income reports with email subscribers.
 Like, whoa.

 This is not information that we toss around lightly but we know how helpful this can potentially be to fellow bloggers so we want to give you the inside scoop.
-Information like, where we make our money from and exactly how much blogging brings in.
+Information like, how we make money and exactly how much blogging brings in.
 On the flip side we will detail how much we spend and where it goes.
-We hope you will join us on our journey!